Before You Try Melaleuca, There’s Something You Should Know

-Founded over 30 years ago, Melaleuca manufactures and sells almost 500 products from toothpaste and lotion to vitamins and sports nutrition items.
+Founded over 30 years ago, Melaleuca manufactures and sells over 400 products from toothpaste and lotion to vitamins and sports nutrition items.
 That’s what really caught my attention, it is just how many products Melaleuca offers.
 And these are products people use every day, like dish soap and laundry detergent.

 Not only that, but people seem to really like the products at Melaleuca.
 The company reached $1 billion in annual sales a few years ago, and it continues to grow every year.
 It also has a really high rating with the Better Business Bureau, which I think says a lot about how a company is run.

 Melaleuca has a high monthly reordered rate among its customer base.
 I’m talking really high—like over 95%.
 When that many customers are buying and using products month after month, it’s no wonder the company is doing so well.

 So what is it that people like about Melaleuca products?
 I talked to a girlfriend of mine who has been shopping with Melaleuca for years, and she gave me the lowdown.